RamonPetri/DS3231/README.md

 The body of the two function below where reused from a diffrent project as written by:
 // 15th July 2015, Andrew W. - arwhitus.weebly.com
-// Visit arwhitus.weebly.com for more info or to contact author for any reason

 // Credits to Andrew W for sharing his sketch at https://www.instructables.com/id/Arduino-DS3231-RTC-Clock/ wich contains the origin of  the functions

 //original functions as found in the sketch written by Andrew W: